 Following my undergraduate degree, I completed a further four years of postgraduate training and study at the New School of Psychotherapy and Counselling in London, qualifying with a Master of Science degree in Psychology and Existential Psychotherapy, awarded by Middlesex University.

-I have been working for NHS mental health services in the UK for over seven years now; first in a secure (forensic) setting, and thereafter in various psychological services settings, working primarily with older people, but also with adults of any age in chronic pain and prison inreach services.
+I have been working for NHS mental health services in the UK for over eight years now; first in a secure (forensic) setting, and thereafter in various psychological services settings, working primarily with older people, but also with adults of any age in chronic pain and prison inreach services.

 Accredited register membership